How To Calculate Pool Volume

-Like a novice cook who needs to know how much of each ingredient to add to a dish, pool owners need to know how much of their maintenance products they need to add to their water.
+Like a cook who needs to know how much of each ingredient to add to a dish, pool owners need to know how much of their maintenance products they need to add to their water.
 In order to do this properly, pool owners must know their pool volume — how much water is actually in their pool.

 Calculating your pool volume is essential to correctly balancing the water.
 Making only rough estimates can result in errors and end up causing issues.
 Over-estimating is a waste of money; under-estimating will result in unsanitary water.
 If the volume of your pool isn't in the original documentation, it's easy to calculate it yourself.

 Running The Numbers

-Three average measurements are used to calculate pool volume: length, width, and depth.
-There are more complicated formulas for measuring oddly-shaped pools, but we'll focus on the traditional pools.
+Three average measurements are used to calculate pool volume for most pools: length, width, and depth.
+There are more complicated formulas for measuring oddly-shaped pools, but most of them also include these measurements.

 Once you have this number, you should be able to apply the correct amount of pool chemicals to your pool water and avoid any future dosage issues.